lagodimos/fdroid-bulk-app-installer/README.md

-A script for quickly installing your favorite apps from F-Droid for the first time (on a new phone, a custom rom installation etc.)
+A script for quickly installing your favorite apps from F-Droid for the first time (on a new phone, after a custom rom installation etc.)

 ## Dependencies